arnaudperalta/arnaudperalta.github.io/content/post/qwerty.md

 I can even type characters that I can't type on French layout!
 For example `É`, I type  `Alt Right` -> `'` -> `E`.

+For my personal Windows usage, I installed [WinCompose](https://github.com/samhocevar/wincompose), and thats just work.
+It is hidden in the system tray and I have never looked at it since I installed it.

 Don't be afraid to change your keyboard layout like me, I learned this new layout in 2 or 3 weeks but only the first day has been really difficult.
 Now I'm thankful for having done that.